 English ivy, also known as sweetheart ivy or California, is yet another house plant that is toxic to both the dogs and cats if ingested.
 They do look pretty when falling from a bookshelf and make an elegant display due to their small pointed leaves.
 But do not be fooled, once ingested by your pets, things won’t be so pretty.

-Cyclamen is also known as sowbread and is a pretty plant that has dark leaves which produce flowers that are bright and range from red to white.
+Cyclamen is also known as sowbread and is a pretty plant that has dark leaves which produce flowers for garden design that are bright and range from red to white.
 They are popular with homeowners due to their beautiful flowers.
 Sadly, they are toxic to both the dogs and the cats.

 Once your pets have ingested this plant, it can cause vomiting, diarrhea and increased salivation.
 If they happen to ingest the plant tubers in large amounts, it can cause seizures, heart abnormalities and in other instances death.